altair-viz/vega_datasets/README.md

 This package has several goals:

-- Provide straightforward access to the datasets in [vega-datasets](https://github.com/vega/vega-datasets).
+- Provide straightforward access in Python to the datasets made available at [vega-datasets](https://github.com/vega/vega-datasets).
 - return the results in the form of a Pandas dataframe.
 - wherever dataset size and/or license constraints make it possible, bundle the dataset with the package so that datasets can be loaded in the absence of a web connection.

+Currently the package bundles a half-dozen datasets, and falls back to using HTTP requests for the others.

 ## Installation